Boating License

 We agree!
 Educated boaters are safer boaters.

-The California Boater Card requirement was implemented in eight phases – and we are nearing the end of the last phase in 2025.
-This phase-in process continues through 2025, when anyone operating a vessel, regardless of age, must successfully complete the education process.
+The California Boater Card requirement was implemented in eight phases — and as we mentioned earlier, as of 2025, the phases have ended.
+Now, anyone operating a vessel, regardless of age, must successfully complete the education process.

 Phase 1 began on January 1, 2018, and covered boat operators 20 years old and younger.
 Then, at the beginning of each year, another segment of the population was required to complete the education process.